-When not bypassed (Register $0x0200 \neq 0x00$ ), the digital quadrature mixer performs a similar operation to an analog quadrature mixer.
-It performs the downconversion of input signals (real or complex) by using the NCO frequency as a local oscillator.
-For real input signals, a real mixer operation (with two multipliers) is performed.
-For complex input signals, a complex mixer operation (with four multipliers and two adders) is performed.
-The selection of real or complex inputs can be controlled individually for each DDC block using Bit 7 of the DDC control registers (Register 0x0310, Register 0x0330, Register 0x0350, and Register 0x0370).
+When not bypassed (Register $0x0200 \neq 0x00$), the digital quadrature mixer performs a similar operation to an analog quadrature mixer.
+It performs the downconversion of the input signal by using the NCO frequency as a local oscillator.
+Because the input of the DDC is a real signal, a real mixer operation (with two multipliers) is performed.